codeMeHtm/Processing-rookie/README.md

-# Processing-rookie
+# Processing rookie

-This is for my draft processing or p5 sketches ( by the way, I'm just starting so you won't see anything extra ordinairy...)
+This repository doesn't content very big sketches and stuff, I'm just a beginer or beginner, I'm not sure... but yeah, if you watch this stuff, you won't be like OMG!!!

+Just telling you...

+### HALF-TOP-SECRET!